PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

-### Protobuf 3 installation
+### Protobuf 3 installation Windows

-- OS X:  `brew update && brew install --devel protobuf`
-- Windows: Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.
+Download protobuf 3.0: [here](https://github.com/google/protobuf/releases/download/v3.0.0-beta-4/protoc-3.0.0-beta-4-win32.zip) and unzip `bin/protoc.exe` into a folder in your PATH.

 ### Get encrypt.so (Windows part writing need fine tune)
 Due to copywrite on the encrypt.so we are not directly hosting it.
 Please find a copy elsewhere on the internet and compile it yourself.
 We accept no responsibility should you encounter any problems with files you download elsewhere.